Treatments

 During the sessions, the emphasis is on noticing, tolerating and regulating physical sensations.
 Body-oriented exercises are used to support grounding and presence in the here and now.
 The traumatic events themselves are not discussed in this group; instead, the focus lies on strengthening safety, stability and self-regulation.

-The selfcare group supports recovery from anxiety and depressive symptoms.
+The selfcare group supports recovery from anxiety and depressive symptoms and may be part of your treatment.
 Together with Senz, you work on gaining insight and practise skills that help you understand and influence the relationship between thoughts, emotions and behaviour.
-The group is based on principles from Cognitive Behavioural Therapy (CBT) or Acceptance and Commitment Therapy (ACT).
+The group is based on principles from Cognitive Behavioural Therapy (CBT)..

-You choose a focus group that aligns with what is most relevant for you, with an emphasis on sleep (CBT), nutrition (CBT) or stress management (ACT).
+You choose a focus group that aligns with what is most relevant for you, with an emphasis on sleep or nutrition.
 The aim of this component is to explore which changes are most helpful in achieving your personal recovery goals.

 Additional sessions with a partner or family member may be recommended, particularly when there is a connection between relational dynamics and the psychological symptoms you experience.
 These sessions focus on improving communication, increasing mutual understanding and strengthening emotional connection, with the aim of supporting the recovery process.